dividedmind/statistics-done-wrong/pseudoreplication.rst

 #.
 Average the dependent data points.
 For example, average all the blood
    pressure measurements taken from a single person.
 This isn't perfect, though;
    if you measured some patients more frequently than others, this won't be reflected in the averaged number.
+You want a method that somehow counts measurements as more reliable as more are taken.
 #.
 Analyze each dependent data point separately.
 You could perform an analysis
    of every patient's blood pressure on day 5, giving you only one data point per person.
-But be careful, because if you do this for every day, you'll have problems with :ref:`multiple comparisons <multiple-comparisons>`.
+But be careful, because if you do this for every day, you'll have problems with :ref:`multiple comparisons <multiple-comparisons>`, which we will discuss in the next chapter.
 #.
 Use a statistical model which accounts for the dependence, like a
    hierarchical model or random effects model.